 - A GPA of at least 3.5 in all upper-division physics courses.

 - Three letters of reference, including one from a graduate faculty member in Physics who agrees to be the AMP advisor.

 - Other documents and requirements as required by Graduate School, and in particular, a complete online application on the Graduate School website .
 The required documents include a statement of objectives, and a tentative plan of study.

 - Student application deadline for the AMP: ALL materials must be submitted one month before the start of any term.

 - Complete the online application via the Graduate School website.
-(You will need to see David McIntyre to get the application code.)
+(When you select the Start A New Application drop down menu, choose the last item:" Have a code?" and enter the code.
+You will need to see David McIntyre to get the application code.)

 - Admission is selective, not all of the applicants who meet the minimum requirements will be accepted.

 - Decision by one week before the start of the term.